mohawk2/data-cleanse/README.md

 letters, letters).
 The search allows any, or no, text, to occur between these entities.
 Each configured primary-key column's keys are searched for matches.
+- "Votes" on which primary-key value got the most matches.
+Tie-breaks on which primary-key value matched on the shortest key in the relevant `$pk_map` column, and then on the lexically lowest-valued primary-key value, to ensure stable return values.

 # SEE ALSO